icon_notification notification-animation 2

 For example- Rohan, an Indian national, is deputed by an Indian MNC to work in the US for three years.
 Therefore, he becomes a US tax resident and an NRI in India.

 During the deputation period, he received a salary in India of ₹50,00,000 for the services provided in USA.
-As the salary is received in India, It will be taxable in India under the Indian Income Tax Act, 1961.
+As the salary is received in India, it will be taxable in India under the Indian Income Tax Act, 1961.

-Rohan can claim a full exemption from Indian income tax in respect of his total salary of ₹50,00,000 under the Article 16(1) 'Dependent Personal Services' category, of the India-US DTAA.
+Rohan can claim a full exemption from Indian income tax in respect of his total salary of ₹50,00,000 under Article 16(1) 'Dependent Personal Services' category, of the India-US DTAA.
 However, Rohan is required to pay income tax in USA at the applicable rates.

 In DTAAs with different countries, there are different exemptions available for different income sources such as capital gain on sale of securities, income from immovable property, business profits in absence of permanent establishment, etc.